Volcanoes National Park Rwanda (Parc National Des Volcans)

 Volcanoes National Park is in an area called Musanze formerly renowned as Ruhengeri.
 The park is accesibble by road Gisenyi or Kigali.
 It takes 2 hours to reach the park from Kigali.
 One can as well do gorilla trekking on the same day and conveniently return to Kigali in the evening.
 For a one-day gorilla safari, one is required to wake up early enough.
 But in case time is adquete on one’s travel programme, it is prudently advisable to drive to the park and stay overnight around the nearby accommodation facilities.

-The major activities at the park include:-
+Tourist activities at the Volcanoes National Park include:-

 - Gorilla trekking